susheelkumarr/PaymentGatewayIntegration/README.md

 # Payment Gateway Integration
-#Payment_Gateway_Integration #Task2 #TheSparkFoundation
+#Payment_Gateway_Integration #Task3 #TheSparkFoundation #GRIPSEPTEMBER22

-This is Task 2 " Payment Gateway Integration " of The Spark Foundation under their #GRIPMAY21 Program
+This is Task 3 " Payment Gateway Integration " of The Spark Foundation under their #GRIPSEPTEMBER22 Program build by Susheel Kumar R

 Payment Gateway Integration for Donating specific amount of Money directly to the Needed One.or payment gateway integration, Razorpay is used.